Key details

 - VCAT directs that the Subdivision and Wetlands permits be granted

-- Construction expected to complete, subject to change
+- Construction expected to be complete, subject to change

 What we are doing